felixklauke/mercantor/README.md

 The internal service registry of the server is capable of two different modes to lookup services you registered by their role:
 - Random
 - Round Robin
+- Single

 _Random:_ The query will return a random known service with the given role.
 If you have four known services for the same role the query will return (Example) [s0, s2, s0, s3, s1, s0, s3, s4...]

 _Round Robin:_ The query will return one service after another.
 If you have 4 known services for the same role the query will return [s0, s1, s2, s3, s0, s1, s2...]

+_Single:_ The query will always return the one single service.
+There cannot be multiple services for one role.

 # Example
 Server: